wargroove-modding/Pet-The-Dog/README.md

 ## Installation

-Download the zip from Github and extract the contents into your steamapp mod folder (can be found in `C:\Program Files (x86)\Steam\steamapps\common\Wargroove\modpacker_bin`).
+Download the zip from Github and extract the contents into your steamapp mod folder (can be found in `C:\Program Files (x86)\Steam\steamapps\common\Wargroove\modpacker_bin` on windows).
 Drag the mod folder onto your wargroove-mod-packer.exe to install the mod.
+You can add this mod to any maps you make in the custom map editor.